truongngoclinh/ios_roadmap/README.md

 - [Provisioning Profiles] (https://guides.codepath.com/ios/Provisioning-Profiles)
 - [Upgrading XCode Versions] (https://guides.codepath.com/ios/Upgrading-XCode-versions)

-It is enough for **code path** I think, let's move to another extra/advanced topic, what is gson, evenbus, retrofit... in IOS, how about rx?
+It is enough for **code path** I think, let's move to another extra/advanced topic, what is gson, evenbus, retrofit... in iOS, how about rx?

 ## 3. Extra topics (TBD)
 Firstly let take a look at **developer site**